 When taking photos, I always try to capture scenes as realistically as I can and take RAW photos that I try to realistically edit in Lightroom later.
 Given how many other comments I’ve seen online accusing photographers of photoshopping their Rainbow Mountain photos to make them unrealistically colourful, I also experimented with my in-camera settings to see whether post-processing edits are really to blame or not.

 The “vibrant” and “intelligent auto” settings in my camera definitely made the photos overly saturated/contrasty and unrealistic.
 That said, I actually found I had to desaturate all of my photos in Lightroom, whether shot RAW or JPEG, to make them more realistically match what I remember of the day.
 I’ve provided two examples below to show what I mean:

 “Enhanced” Higher Vibrance In-Camera JPEG

-The truth is, the colours you see and the photos you take will really depend on the light you have as well as if your camera or phone applies any filters.
-Amateur photographers may end up with completely unrealistic results just based on the enhancements their cameras apply, as happened in my experiments.
-They’re not all out trying to misrepresent things!
+The truth is, the colours you see and the photos you take will really depend on the light you have as well as your camera or phone’s in-camera processing.
+Amateur photographers may end up with completely unrealistic results just based on the enhancements or filters their cameras apply, as happened in my experiments.
+Everyone’s not out trying to misrepresent things!